Understanding Routing and NAT with WireGuard VPN

 Reserve DNAT ports

-When the client establishes a new TCP/UDP connection, it will open a random port from the Ephemeral Port Range, you can check the range by:
+When a client establishes a new TCP/UDP connection, it will open a random port from the Ephemeral Port Range.
+You can check the range by running:

-If you set a port number within this range for your DNAT rules, strange thing may happen.
+If you set a port number within this range for your DNAT rules, strange things may happen.

-For example, WireGuard peer1 established a TCP connection with source port 60000 on the server.
-And you have a DNAT rule on 60000 to peer2.
+For example, WireGuard peer1 establishes a TCP connection with source port 60000 on the server, and you have a DNAT rule on port 60000 to peer2.

-Because in the installer script, the prerouting priority is dstnat=-100, which is lower than conntrack's priority NF_IP_PRI_CONNTRACK=-200, your DNAT rule will not work in this situation because the conntrack's rule triggers first.
+Because in the installer script, the prerouting priority is dstnat = -100, which is lower than conntrack's priority NF_IP_PRI_CONNTRACK = -200, your DNAT rule will not work in this situation because conntrack's rule triggers first.

-In order to solve this problem, we need to add our DNAT rules to the system's reserved ports.
+To solve this problem, we need to add our DNAT ports to the system's reserved ports.